RUC-MIALAB/PSAIA/README.md

 cd ../../
 ```

+Also, you need to put the directory named Qcontacts which contains the executable file Qcontacts in Program/.

-To use Qcontacts in Program/, you need to install the corresponding dependencies :
+Then perform the following operations to install the corresponding dependencies :

 ```
 sudo apt-get install lib32z1